stephorc/ping-coming-soon-page/README.md

 ### What I learned

-This project reinforced my understanding of flex, grid, positioning w/ z-index, sizing w/ media queries, and JS form validation (how to work with ids, onclick, and functions to authenticate information and/or create new divs inside of divs).
+This project reinforced my understanding of flex, grid, positioning w/ z-index, sizing w/ media queries, and JS form validation (how to work with ids and functions to authenticate information and/or create new divs inside of divs).

 <!-- To see how you can add code snippets, see below: